Sigurdur42/MtgInventory/MtgInventory/readme.md

 # Required packages / infrastructure

 - .net core 3.1
-- MatBlazor (nuget)
 - LiteDb (nuget)

 # MKM API

 ## Open tasks
 - Use task scheduler for parallel work (See https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler?view=netcore-3.1)

-- Store app settings in database
-  * MKM Api Key
-  * After how much days auto reload all sets
-  * After how much days auto reload cards of a set
+- Auto download sets after startup -> Do this once a week (configurable)

+- Specific message when MKM API is not configured.
+Also avoid accessing the API in that case.
+This must be centralized
 - Check Price download on stock
-- Auto download sets after startup -> Do this once a week (configurable)
 - Auto update sets if
   * outdated
   * cards are missing